Asynctive/AsynctiveWeb/README.md

 ### Base Controllers
 **AS_Controller**: Base page controller.
-Handles loading configuration settings and the apropiate libraries and models required for the system to work.
+Handles loading configuration settings and the appropiate libraries and models required for the system to work.
 It also automatically retrieves any logged in user's roles.

 **Site_Controller**: Regular page controller.
 Checks site status, checks for and authenticates logins.
 Extends AS_Controller